Pundit Arena Daily Sports Brainteaser Challenge: Day 228

 The Pundit Arena Daily Sports Brainteaser for day 228 is:

-Name the five Brazilian goalkeepers to have played for Premier League clubs
+Name the six Brazilian goalkeepers to have played for Premier League clubs

 If the brainteaser does not load above, just click here.